Benefits of Large Volume of Data Via API Using OSM Geocoding

 A client-server approach functions on the principle of exchanging information.
 The consumer runs one program on his machine, program that communicates with the program installed on the server machine.
 The client-server is a software defined model computing and it is heterogeneous.
 Consequently, the communications between the server machine and the client machine can communicate using APIs.

 A client-server web-mapping application hosting both OSM database and csv2geo geocoding application allows users to visualize locations on Earth and find both zip codes and geographic coordinates.
-The interface of this application can be found at api2geo.

 Moreover, our client-server approach focuses to provide intuitive and efficient access to users in order to facilitate access with large volumes of geospatial data combining both maps and batch geocoding.